tarce09/ventroom/README.md

-# ventroom
+# Foxxie
-Anonymous Chat room using ASGI
+Anonymous Chat room using ASGI with profanity filter and sentiment analyzer.
+The main purpose is to provide a safe space for people to vent their emotions out.
+Our goal is to help achieve a better future in the field of mental health.

 1. Install [Docker](https://docs.docker.com/get-docker/)